jenniferwingna/Enterprise-Authentication-by-Kerberos/README.md

     │       └── Dockerfile
     │   └── apache-server
     │       └── Dockerfile
-    ```

 Configure the files as follows.
 Remember to replace XXXX with the PIN code decided before.

-    Docker-compse.yaml

-    ```markdown
+Docker-compose.yaml

     #docker-compose.yaml
     version: '3.3'
     services: